Rachid Bouchareb

-Rachid Bouchareb (born 1 September 1953) is a French film director and producer.
-His films are based on the complex history of France and its relationship with its former colony, Algeria.
+Rachid Bouchareb (born 1953) is a French film director and producer.
+He is known for his 1995 film Dust of Life, his 2006 war film Days of Glory (Indigènes) and the 2010 drama Outside the Law (Hors-la-loi), all of which were Oscar-nominated.
+Many of his films are based on the complex history of France and its relationship with its former colony, Algeria.
 His films also examine racial discrimination and conflicts in other countries, using historical dramas and contemporary settings to show his message.
+He also directed a trilogy of American films that examine the relationship between North America and the Arab world.
+He is a co-founder of the French film production company 3B Productions, with whom he continues to work as a producer.
+The company's US arm is Taghit.

+Early life and education

+Rachid Bouchareb was born in 1953 in Paris, France, to Algerian parents who moved to France soon after World War II.

 Career

-Born in Paris to Algerian parents, he began his career as an assistant director for television in France's state television production company, Société française de production (S. F. P), from 1977 to 1984.
+Bouchareb began his career as an assistant director for television in France's state television production company, Société française de production (SFP), from 1977 to 1984.
 He subsequently worked for broadcasters TF1 and Antenne 2.
 During this time, he also directed some short films.
+In 1985, he directed his first feature film, Bâton Rouge, supported by producer Humbert Balsan.

-In 1988, he began a career in film production working with his associate Jean Bréhat and Jean Bigot to create the production company 3B Productions.l He would go on to produce several films, including La Vie de Jésus (1997), Humanité (1999), and Flanders (2006), all of which were directed by Bruno Dumont and were honored at the Cannes Film Festival.
+In 1988, he began a career in film production working with his associates Jean Bréhat and Jean Bigot to create the production company 3B Productions.
+He would go on to produce several films, including La Vie de Jésus (1997), Humanité (1999), and Flanders (2006), all of which were directed by Bruno Dumont and were honoured at the Cannes Film Festival.

 Bouchareb has also directed many feature films.
 His feature film debut came in 1985 with Bâton Rouge.
 His other films have also been recognized at film festivals and won several accolades.
-In 1991, his film Cheb premiered at Cannes was the official selection from Algeria for the Academy Award for Best Foreign Language Film which was also produced by Bouchareb's 3B Productions.
-His other acclaimed films include Poussières de vie (Dust of Life) (which was nominated for the Academy Award for Best Foreign Language Film in 1995): 2001's Little Senegal and 2014's Two Men in Town, which both premiered at the Berlin International Film Festival.
-Bouchareb's biggest success is likely Days of Glory (2006), which was entered into the main competition for the Palme d'or at the Cannes Film Festival, with the ensemble of actors all receiving the award for Best Actor in 2006.
+In 1991, his film Cheb premiered at Cannes, was the official selection from Algeria for the Academy Award for Best Foreign Language Film, which was also produced by Bouchareb's 3B Productions.
+His other acclaimed films include Poussières de vie (Dust of Life) (which was nominated for the Academy Award for Best Foreign Language Film in 1995).

+2001's Little Senegal and 2014's Two Men in Town, which both premiered at the Berlin International Film Festival.
+Bouchareb's biggest success is likely the 2006 war film Days of Glory (Indigènes) which was entered into the main competition for the Palme d'Or at the Cannes Film Festival, with the ensemble of actors all receiving the award for Best Actor in 2006.
 Bouchareb described the filming experience as "fixing an injustice".
-The film has been cited as helping to release the pensions of several veterans from former French colonies after being frozen for years.
-Also in 2006, Bouchareb received the Henri Jeanson Prize from the Society of Dramatic Authors and Composers (SACD) for his body of work.
+The film was nominated for an Oscar, and has been cited as helping to release the pensions of several veterans from former French colonies after being frozen for years.

 In February 2009, his film London River premiered at the 2009 Berlin Film Festival, with the film's main actor Sotigui Kouyaté receiving the Silver Bear for Best Actor.